wskabir123/grafana/README.md

-# The goal is to deploy grafana with using ansible 🍟🍟
+# The goal is to deploy grafana using ansible 🍟🍟

  Setting up SSH Key Authentication for Ansible